Mizner/wordpress-includes/README.md

 Remove, add and update WordPress function.php includes.

-I use Sage9 so the includes are moved to src/backend/ and src/models/ and then included in functions.php
+Based on Sage9, so the includes are moved to src/backend/ and src/models/ and then included in the themes functions.php file.

-All files are PSR-2 as per Sage9 coding standards.

 ```php
 $backend_includes = [